-WCIRB staff reminded the Committee that the California Workers' Compensation Uniform Statistical Reporting Plan-1995 (USRP) requires that all policies that generate a final premium at or above a specific threshold amount are subject to physical audit.
+The California Workers' Compensation Uniform Statistical Reporting Plan-1995 (USRP) requires that all policies that generate a final premium at or above a specific threshold amount are subject to physical audit.
 The threshold has historically been set at a level that corresponds approximately with eligibility for experience rating so that the vast majority of payroll reflected in an experience rating calculation is subject to physical audit.
 The threshold has been reviewed on a regular basis and adjusted as appropriate to maintain the same approximate volume of policies subject to the audit requirement.

-The Committee was advised that the USRP audit threshold is intended to be changed on a relatively infrequent basis.
+The USRP audit threshold is intended to be changed on a relatively infrequent basis.
 Nevertheless, the WCIRB reviews the physical audit threshold level annually.
 The audit threshold was last changed to \$10,500 effective January 1, 2020.